FAQs

 The most important part of a first session is to experience what therapy is like with your therapist.
 If you feel supported, seen, and at-ease, we can discuss if you’d like to continue.

-California Telehealth Services
+California and Hawai’i Telehealth Therapy Services

-$225 per 50 minutes for individual therapy
+$250 per 50 minutes for Individual Therapy

-$365 per 75 minutes for couples therapy
+$450 per 75 minutes for Couples Therapy

-Consultation
+Worldwide Consultation Services

 We’re here to talk as a first step.
 We’ll respond if you reach out and we’ll have a phone conversation about what’s bothering you.
 We can also share ideas around how we can help you.